andrewlidong/javaScriptQuestions/hipstefy/explanation.md

-# Abbreviate
+# Hipsterfy

 ### High level idea

-Build a helper function removeVowels which takes in a word and loops through the word, replacing any word that isn't a vowel.

-With abbreviate, take a sentence and split it on " ".
-Instantiate a results array.
-Iterate through words and if any word has length less than or equal to 4, push it immediately into the sentence.
-Otherwise, push the word with removeVowels invoked onto it.
+Initialize vowels as an array of aeiou.
+Break up the sentence into an array of words.
+Initialize a results array.
+Iterate through our split sentence and define a temporary word as a reversed array of characters.
+Initialize a count and a temp array.
+Iterate through our word characters and if count is 0 and the character is a vowel, skip the character and increment count.
+Otherwise push the character.
+Reverse temp and join the characters together.
+Finally push temp into result.
+Return the joined result.

 ### Time and space complexity